intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 ## Introducing secondary dominant chords

-To this point in our curriculum, we have spent the majority of our time studying the primary functions of tonal harmony: tonic, dominant, and pre-dominant chords.
-We also looked at the tertiary functions--meaning chords thats *extend* primary function--such as cadential, passing, pedal, and arpeggiated chords.
-The observant among you will notice that we have skipped secondary function, but we are now ready to study chromatic harmony and therefore introduce secondary function.
-Secondary dominant chords are the most logical starting point because they are a logical extension of circle-of-fifths progressions.
+To this point in our curriculum, we have spent the majority of our time studying the **primary functions** in tonal harmony--tonic, dominant, and pre-dominant chords--as well as the ways in which we can extend primary functions through the **tertiary functions** of cadential, passing, pedal, and arpeggiated chords.
+The observant among you will notice that we have skipped secondary function, but we are now ready to study chromatic harmony and therefore introduce this missing concept.
+Secondary dominant chords will be our starting point because they are a logical extension of circle-of-fifths progressions.

-Let's begin by harmonizing the following progression in four-part harmony.
+Before we add chromaticism, let's establish a voice-leading standard by harmonizing the following progression in four-part harmony.
 Because it is full of root position triads, you may need to use incomplete chords to create smooth voice-leading while avoiding errors.

 {% capture ex1 %}X:1
 T:A standard progression